thesephist/polyx/README.md

 noct sync --remote <remote addr> <sync subdir>
 ```

+The remote is optional, and when not given, will default to `https://noct.thesephist.com`.
 Currently, syncing anything other than CWD as a client is not supported, but this will probably change in the future.
 Noct also does not sync permission bits and other filesystem-specific file metadata.

 ### Ligature